-The programmes are led by the Head teacher.
-It istaught by staff who have all received specialist training in ALL OF THESE ASPECTS ARE COVERED IN LESSONS WITHIN THE FOLLOWING LESSONS-SEE RSE AND PSHE CURRICULUM MAP.
+The programmes are led by the Headteacher.
+It is taught by staff who have all received specialist training in all these aspects.
 At times these lessons will be supported by LSAs.

 Controversial topics will be covered with sensitivity and respect for all viewpoints.
 The programme is not aimed to tell what is right and wrong but to take into account different perspectives and provide pupils with the information to make their own decisions.